BAMF 80" Sliders fit the double cab short bed, as well

 and a 285 wide tire.

 Shipping charges will be an additional invoice sent at the time of shipping.
 The Shipping calculator cannot calculate shipping on sliders due to the numerous options offered.
-Estimated shipping to the West Coast ranges from $200 to $250, when shipped to a home address.
+Estimated shipping to the West Coast ranges from $250 to $300, when shipped to a home address.
 Estimated shipping to the Mid-West and East Coast are around $300 to $400 shipped to a home address.
-Florida and Hawaii are similar in cost with bolt on sliders running upwards to and above the $700 range shipped to a home address.
+Florida and Hawaii are running upwards to and above the $700 range shipped to a home address.

 BAMF ships via XPOLogistics "LTL Freight" for ALL sliders.
 They will ship directly to your home.
 If you have a business address it's $25 less to ship.
 All freight is quoted without a lift gate service.
 If you are unable to offload the sliders yourself from the truck, there is an additional $80 dollar lift gate fee.